MoFEM/mofem-cephas/mofem/doc/markdown/installation_with_spack.md

 ~~~~~

-If installation is successfully, by executing
+If installation is successful, by executing
 ~~~~~
 spack find -lv mofem-cephas
 ~~~~~